Reference CCS architecture

 Based on the white paper, the RCA initiative is driven by several railways organized in EUG and EULYNX.
 The RCA initiative strives for a substantial improvement in cost, capacity, safety, reliability of the CCS (command, control, signalling) system.
 RCA starts with radio-based ETCS cab-signalling and EULYNX interfaces and adds a harmonized architecture with clearly defined interfaces leading to an upgradable system with interchangeable components.
 RCA includes the game-changers such as ATO, moving block, train-borne localization, FRMCS.

-Feedback will be organized with workshops.
 If you would like to give feedback or to become involved in the evolution of RCA, please contact us.